USHA Collegiate Program Mission Statement:

-USHA National Collegiate Handball Tournament Information: Hosted by Missouri State University, Feb.
-21-25, 2018
+USHA National Collegiate Handball Tournament Information: Hosted by Missouri State University in Springfield, Missouri, Feb.
+2021

 - Code of Conduct

-- Please take a look at Skills before completing the online or mail back forms.
+- Seeding will be entered when players enter online.
 We hope to not just a ranking of players on your team but a sense of their skills and how they compare to other players on your team.
 When combined with last years results we will create our first draft.